 Venice nets $2.2 million in day-tripper tax pilot.
 Opponents say it failed to deter visitors

-Venice on Sunday wraps up a pilot program charging day-trippers a 5-euro entrance fee
+Venice is wrapping up a pilot program charging day-trippers a 5-euro entrance fee

 Several dozen activists gathered outside the Santa Lucia train station overlooking a teeming canal on Saturday to protest the 5-euro ($5.45) levy that they say did little to dissuade visitors from arriving on peak days, as envisioned.